 EV Charger Extension Cords

-Using an undersized or low-quality extension cord significantly increases resistance, leading to voltage drop and overheating.
+Using an undersized or low-quality extension cord significantly increases resistance, resulting in voltage drop and potential overheating.
 For example, a 16 AWG extension cord can struggle to deliver power efficiently, reducing charging speed for Level 1 chargers like the Lectron Level 1 EV Charger.
 In contrast, a properly rated 12 AWG extension cord ensures stable power delivery for Level 1 chargers.

 EV Charging Adapters